IssamHeli/GstMagasin/README.md

 ```

 ## 3. Add Initial Directeur  Information
-Log in to your Microsoft SQL Server and manually add an initial admin record to the database.
+Log in to your Microsoft SQL Server and manually add an initial directeur record to the database.
 Use a strong username and password for security.

 ## 4. Build and Run the Project
 Run the following commands in your terminal to build and launch the project: